 Controlling Emotions Through Visualization

-Competition introduces stress, adrenaline, and pressure.
-Mental rehearsal helps athletes prepare for emotional responses and stay composed.
+Competition brings stress, adrenaline, and pressure.
+Mental rehearsal prepares you for those emotional responses so you can stay composed.
+Picturing a calm, controlled performance is what improves your execution.

 Reinforcing Technique